Luciousdev/Automation-Scripts/README.md

 When there are other packages to be installed it will be said in the README and in a requirements.txt.

 If you have any more questions you can always message me on [discord](https://discord.com/users/524229083014365194)

+## How to use

+You can download everything seperately but there's also a main script (script.py) in the main folder that has everything in 1 file.
+For the diehard users that might be a better option but I will leave that up to you.

+You can install the pip packages from the requirements.txt but the program will work without them.